owasp-modsecurity/website/content/blog/2024-09-02-owasp-modsecurity-new-versions.md

 author: airween
 ---

-OWASP ModSecurity team is pleased to announce the release of versions [2.9.8](https://github.com/owasp-modsecurity/ModSecurity/releases/tag/v2.9.8) and [3.0.13](https://github.com/owasp-modsecurity/ModSecurity/releases/tag/v3.0.13).
+The OWASP ModSecurity team is pleased to announce the release of versions [2.9.8](https://github.com/owasp-modsecurity/ModSecurity/releases/tag/v2.9.8) and [3.0.13](https://github.com/owasp-modsecurity/ModSecurity/releases/tag/v3.0.13).
 These versions both include a mixture of new features and bug fixes.

 <!--more-->

 For the complete list of changes, please take a look at the respective CHANGELOGs: [mod_security2](https://github.com/owasp-modsecurity/ModSecurity/blob/v2.9.8/CHANGES) and [libmodsecurity3](https://github.com/owasp-modsecurity/ModSecurity/blob/v3.0.13/CHANGES).
-For some of the more complex changes, you may want to read through the corresponding pull requests (linked below) to understand rationals and implementation details.
+For some of the more complex changes, you may want to read through the corresponding pull requests (linked below) to understand rationales and implementation details.

 It's been a long time since the last releases, especially in case of v2.